jmarmstrong1207/threeifbyspace/README.md

 <img src = "image/cart.png" width ="150"> &nbsp;  <img src = "image/addtocart.png" width ="150"> &nbsp;  <img src = "image/comic.png" width ="150"> &nbsp;  <img src = "image/category.png" width ="150">

 ## Testing
 The test folder contains all the test files to test all the functions and classes.
-The names of the files ends with the 'test.dart'.
-After opening the testing file, click on the run on the top of the main function.<br><br>
+The names of the files end with 'test.dart'.
+After opening the testing file, click on "run" at the top of the main function.<br><br>

 <img src = "image/test.png" width ="850">

 ## Deployment
-The TiBS app is developed for iOS and Android plateforms.
-The deployment is process is different for both plateforms.
+The TiBS app is developed for iOS and Android platforms.
+The deployment process is different for both platforms.

 ### iOS deployment instructions